 - Imposing Disadvantage.
 Typically harder than finding a way to get Advantage, imposing Disadvantage on your target is just as impactful.
 Spells like Hex can provide consistent, easy ways to accomplish this.

 - Other Stuff.
 Other sources of bonuses for yourself and penalties for your targets are less common and often less permanent, but they can still have a useful benefit to improve your grappling.
-Examples includes things like Guidance, the Grappler feat, and Fighting Style (Unarmed).
+Examples include things like Guidance, the Grappler feat, and Fighting Style (Unarmed).

 I consider 1 through 4 the essentials, but more is always better.
 Other people may disagree with me regarding what should be considered “essential”, and that’s fine.
 I consider 1-4 essential because they are typically permanent parts of your character, while Advantage/Disadvantage are frequently circumstantial, temporary, or constrained by limited resources like daily uses of Rage or spell slots.